Enrolments

 Once you have said goodbye please ensure that your child cannot see you.
 This enables your child to settle in and become involved in the programme.

-If you leave and your child is distressed, then please ring us during the day, as many times as you need to.
+If you leave and your child is upset, then please ring us during the day, as many times as you need to.
 You can also ring at any time to check how your child is settling in.
-Once your child is settled and familiar we are happy for you to stay at preschool and join in experiences if you wish.

 Separation Anxiety

 Starting preschool can be a little overwhelming and stressful for both parents and children alike.
 As a result, it is common for some children to experience varying degrees of separation anxiety where they can exhibit a number of distressing behaviours from crying to anger and frustration.
 Educators are sensitive to this and are there to help you and your child.
 If you require advice or assistance in dealing with this please do not hesitate to ask.
 Briefly, it is most important that you do not sneak away even though it may save a scene.
 This causes insecurity in your child and will ultimately prolong the anxiety.
 After a short period of settling time, tell your child that it is time for you to go, that you will come back at 3 o’clock.
 Say goodbye and leave your child in the care of an educator.
 Be brave – if you are hesitant about leaving your child, they will pick up on your apprehension.
 Most children settle quickly and learn that it is a safe and fun environment.
 You are welcome and encouraged to phone preschool if you are concerned upon leaving.
-The most important part about preschool is to enjoy the experience so please do not hesitate to speak with educators if you are experiencing any difficulty.
+The most important part about preschool for your child is to enjoy the experience so please do not hesitate to speak with educators if you are experiencing any difficulty.

 When your child is attending preschool

-Each child should bring a small bag or backpack with their things in it to preschool.
+Each child should bring a bag or backpack with their things in it to preschool.
 Your child should be able to open this easily so as to put their things away and get things out on their own.
 The bag will remain in your child’s locker during the day.

 What your child needs to bring to preschool?